Dictionary » Negative Words » Emotional – Meaning, Definition, Synonyms and Antonyms

 Definition

 Emotional means relating to a person’s emotions.
 It can also describe someone who shows strong feelings openly or is easily affected by emotional experiences.
 For instance, an emotional speech might move an audience to tears, while an emotional person may react strongly to good or bad news.
+In communication, emotional can also describe the tone of a message, not just the speaker.

 Etymology